mozilla/pkipolicy/rootstore/policy.md

 The operator of a root CA certificate that is included in Mozilla’s root store is at all times completely and ultimately accountable for every certificate signed under that root CA certificate, whether directly or through subordinate CAs or cross-certified CAs.
 The operator of the root CA certificate SHALL ensure that the operator of each subordinate or cross-certified CA fully and continually adheres to this policy.

-The root CA operator MUST complete Mozilla’s [Process for non-Technically-Constrained Subordinate CAs](https://wiki.mozilla.org/CA/External_Sub_CAs) (including successful review and approval by Mozilla) before a new externally-operated subordinate CA begins issuing certificates under any of the following conditions:
+The root CA operator MUST complete Mozilla’s [Process for non-Technically-Constrained Subordinate CAs][Process-for-External-CAs] (including successful review and approval by Mozilla) before a new externally-operated subordinate CA begins issuing certificates under any of the following conditions:

 - The subordinate CA operator will obtain a non-technically-constrained (per section 5.3.1 of this policy) CA certificate, and the subordinate CA operator is not approved by Mozilla to issue the type of certificates (email, TLS, or EV TLS), which they will be able to issue under the new CA certificate.
 - The root CA operator is cross-signing a root certificate of a CA operator who is not currently in Mozilla’s root store.